AashitaK/AashitaK.github.io/_posts/2017-07-05-Github-Pages.md

 The last step of editing the ReadMe.md file can be repeated as many times as the content of the website is built.

 Once a basic webpage is set up, there are many interesting ways to polish it based on your needs:
-* Forking from one of the openly available [Jekyll themes](https://github.com/search?utf8=%E2%9C%93&q=jekyll+themes&type=) on Github and working on it to build a customized website (It will be very helpful and perhaps necessary to install Jekyll locally for this).
+* Forking from one of the openly available [Jekyll themes](https://github.com/search?utf8=%E2%9C%93&q=jekyll+themes&type=) on Github and working on it to build a customized website (It will be very helpful and perhaps necessary to install and use Jekyll locally on your computer for this and also make use of git).
 * Making blog posts.
 * Including a comment section, like this blog has [disqus](https://disqus.com/) below.
 * Setting up a custom domain.